twyoon/twyoon.github.io/cv.md

 permalink: /cv/
 ---

-You can download my CV from the link below:
+You can download my full CV from the link below.
 [Download CV](../assets/CV_Taewoong_Yoon.pdf)

 ***